-To create a table named tb_person with a file object column called photo:
+To create a table named tb_person with a file object column called photo: dmSQL> CREATE TABLE tb_person (name CHAR(10), photo FILE);

-'''

-dmSOL> CREATE TABLE to person (name CHAR(10), photo FILE);

-'''

 If the FO to be input is on the on the server, DBMaker will link the FO column to the existing file and generate a user FO.
 If the FO is on the client side, DBMaker will create a system FO by copying the file from the client side to the FO directory on the server side.
 To insert FO data: